 Punitive damages are meant to punish a defendant for the outrageous behavior that led to the victim’s death.
 The plaintiff would have to establish facts showing that the conduct of the defendant was beyond negligent, but was reckless without justification, indicating that the person acted indifferently or intentionally in a way that produced harm.

 If an insurance adjuster or attorney has contacted you about the death of your loved one, you should avoid speaking to them before talking to an experienced wrongful death attorney.
 You may unknowingly say things that could impact your case, and negotiating a settlement without legal representation could result in a substantial loss in compensation.
-In Connecticut, with rare exception a wrongful death lawsuit must be filed within two years of the date of the decedent’s death.
+In Connecticut, with rare exceptions, a wrongful death lawsuit must be filed within two years of the date of the decedent’s death.

 If you believe that your loved one died due to preventable causes, contact our team for qualified, aggressive, and experienced representation in your case.
-For more information, or to schedule a free consultation with a Connecticut wrongful death lawyer, reach out today.
+For more information or to schedule a free consultation with a Connecticut wrongful death lawyer, reach out today.